 Senate Adopted Amendments to SB 5003 – This amendment increases funding by $150,000 in fiscal year 2015 to support development of a comprehensive data system compliant with federal Individual Education Plan (IEP) requirements.
 The system will be designed in collaboration with local school systems to be compatible with systems already operating in the local schools and is intended to strengthen case management strategies for IEP students and enhance the state’s ability to draw down Medicaid and other federal dollars.

-Education Commission of the States Dues

-Senate Adopted Amendments to SB 5003 – This amendment restores funding to the Department's budget to pay Virginia's dues as a member of the Education Commission of the States.

 2. Language-Only Amendments to Central Office Included in HB/SB 30